-Dr. Qingzhong Kong graduated with B.S. and M.S degrees in Biochemistry at Nanjing University, China, in 1987 and 1990, respectively.
-In 1996, he completed a Ph.D. in Molecular Virology at the University of Massachusetts.
-From 1996 to 2000, he was a Research Associate in Molecular Immunology at Yale University, after which he joined the Department of Pathology at Case Western Reserve University as an assistant professor.
-Dr. Kong is currently an tenured Associate Professor of Pathology at Case Western Reserve University, where he also holds secondary appointments at the Department of Neurology and the National Center for Regenerative Medicine.
+Dr. Kong graduated with BS and MS degrees in Biochemistry at Nanjing University in 1987 and 1990, respectively, and he obtained his PhD degree in Molecular Virology at the University of Massachusetts.
+He received his postdoctoral training in Molecular Immunology at Yale University from 1996 to 2000, and joined the Department of Pathology at Case Western Reserve University as an assistant professor in 2000.
+He is currently a tenured Associate Professor of Pathology and Neurology and associate director of the National Prion Disease Pathology Surveillance Center at the School of Medicine, Case Western Reserve University.

-Sporadic CJD (sCJD) is the most common prion diseases in humans, which accounts for 85-90% of all human prion cases, and there are huge diversities in sCJD phenotypes.
+Sporadic CJD (sCJD) is the most common prion diseases in humans and there are huge diversity and heterogeneity in sCJD phenotypes.
 Practically nothing is known about the etiology of sCJD.
 We aim to shed some light on the etiology of sCJD.
 The human prion protein gene (PRNP) has an octarepeat region that normally contains 4-5 octapeptide repeats.
 It has been reported that any increase of the octarepeat numbers to six or more or a decrease of the octarepeat number to three will lead to prion diseases in humans; numerous point-mutations in the PRNP coding region also leads to genetic prion diseases.
-It is conceivable that PRNP point mutations and octarepeat expansions/contractions could also accumulate in brain cells with aging.
-We hypothesize that, the abundance of somatic point mutations and/or octarepeat mutations in the PRNP gene increases with aging in brain cells (most likely the long-living neuronal cells), and some of the mutated brain cells will start spontaneous de novo prion replication to initiate sCJD.
+We hypothesize that, the abundance of somatic point mutations and/or octarepeat mutations in the PRNP gene increases with aging in brain cells, and some of the mutated brain cells will start spontaneous de novo prion replication to initiate sCJD.
 We have shown that the octarepeat region of the human PRNP gene is prone to expand or contract when subjected to PCR amplification in vitro and when replicated in E. coli.
-Intensive efforts are under way to establish highly specific and sensitive assays that are adequate for reliable detection of rare somatic pathogenic octarepeat/point mutations of the PRNP gene in brain cells from aged human subjects.
-We aim to use these assays to measure and compare the frequency of somatic PRNP ORF octarepeat/point mutations in brain cells from young and aged individuals and age-matched sCJD and apparently healthy non-CJD controls, with the goal of establishing a direct correlation between higher frequencies of somatic PRNP ORF mutations and sCJD.
+We are trying to establish highly specific and sensitive assays that are adequate for reliable detection of rare somatic pathogenic octarepeat/point mutations of the PRNP gene in brain cells from aged human subjects.
+We will use these assays to measure and compare the frequency of somatic PRNP ORF octarepeat/point mutations in brain cells from young and aged individuals and age-matched sCJD and apparently healthy non-CJD controls, with the goal of establishing a direct correlation between higher frequencies of somatic PRNP ORF mutations and sCJD.

 Prion protein (PrP) and muscle biology and diseases